-Collecting vintage postcards is a gateway to a myriad of related subjects.
 In the “Golden Age” of postcards — from around 1902 through the beginning of the Great War in Canada — the variety and quantity of postcards collected and exchanged was extraordinary.
-Around 1905, in the small Dominion of Canada alone, tens of millions of postcards were created and mailed.
+Around 1905, in the small Dominion of Canada, tens of millions of postcards were created and mailed.
 That so many survive today is a testament to their value as historical artifacts and as pieces of art.

 Aspects of postal history, social history, early photography and photographers intrigue the collector.
 From the postcard ‘Golden Age’ to the modern age, postcards have evolved in conjunction with changes in printing, production, photography methods and social practices.
-From artist-drawn images to lithographed scenes and the highly prized “real photo postcard” (RPPC), there are many opportunities to acquire vintage postcards in any area of interest.
+From artist-drawn images to lithographed scenes and the highly prized “real photo postcard” (RPPC), vintage postcards can still be found to satisfy almost any area of interest.

 Vintage postcards inspire more research to interpret the view or the message on a century old 3-1/2″ x 5″ piece of paper.
 Popular topics include the local history of every town, village and hamlet in Canada, the military (especially World War I), sports and leisure, domestic life, agriculture, automobiles, aircraft, religion, business and industry, disasters, politics, labour, the North, the opening of Canada’s West, and indigenous life. (among many others) Any of these topics alone could represent a lifetime of collecting and learning.